At the level of sensation: Honey Long and Prue Stent communicate through the body

 The work of Honey Long and Prue Stent is a sensuous world of skin folds, flaps and protrusions; where forms merge and touch is privileged.

-Both aesthetically and conceptually Phanta Firma is inherently fluid.
-The materials, textures and the luxury of colour dissolve barriers between landscape and subject, solids and liquids, body and material.
-This co-mingling of matter is revealed similarly through the slumping of glass over rock, which was displayed alongside the photographs in the gallery.
+Both aesthetically and conceptually Phanta Firma is fluid.
+The materials, textures and luxurious colour dissolves barriers between landscape and subject, solids and liquids, body and material.
+This co-mingling of matter is revealed through the slumping of glass over rock, which was displayed alongside the photographs in the gallery.
 Sitting somewhat harmoniously, we are reminded that both materials are made of the same essential material despite their visual tension, nudging us toward the ever-present themes of interconnectedness and impermanence found throughout the work.

-I sat down with Prue Stent and Honey Long to talk about the powerful visceral quality of the photographs and how the pair has renewed a sense of agency and fluidity into their nude female subject:
+I sat down with Prue Stent and Honey Long to talk about the visceral quality of their photographs and how the pair has returned a sense of agency and fluidity to the nude female subject.

 Harriet: What I love about your work is that it creates an immediate bodily response within your viewer.
-One of the reasons for this I feel is the distinct visceral quality of the work – is the emphasis on texture something which is intuitive to your process?
+One of the reasons for this I feel is the distinct tactility of the work.
+Is the emphasis on texture something which is intuitive to your process?

-HL & PS: The emphasis on texture very much comes from an intuitive place.
+Honey Long & Prue Stent: The emphasis on texture very much comes from an intuitive place.
 We’ve always been very drawn to working with materials that elicit some kind of bodily response, I think mainly because we find it so satisfying within ourselves.

 Harriet: In Ways of Seeing, John Berger says, ‘to be naked is to be oneself, to be nude is to be seen as naked by others and not to be recognised as naked.
 To be nude one has to be seen as an object not to be seen as a nude.’
 Would you say that these figures are naked or nude?